In-Shashidhar-R/Virtual-Mouse-Using-MediaPipe/README.md

 # Virtual-Mouse-Using-MediaPipe

+# Abstract

+A gesture-based system using MediaPipe and OpenCV replaces mouse inputs, enabling intuitive, hands-free control for enhanced accessibility.

 # Need for the Project

 The need for a gesture-based navigation system stems from the following challenges in traditional human-computer interaction methods: